 Medical Technology Program

 A total of 120 credits are required for the Bachelor of Science in Medical Technology.
-The remaining credits include courses taken to fulfill the requirement of the General College Program and electives.
+The remaining credits include courses taken to fulfill the requirement of the College Core Curriculum and electives.

 For additional information on undergraduate programs, please contact us at: